barkanb/hiring-engineers/answers.md

 3. Place a yaml configuration file for the custom check at /etc/datadog-agent/conf.d The name of the file needs to be the same as the script file, hence we will create a file named custom_check.yaml.

-4. In order to set an interval we will populte the file with the min_collection_interval attribute.
+4. In order to set an interval we will populate the file with the min_collection_interval attribute.

 	```
 	instances: